-- the WALGREENS Trademark with removal of the last letter "s"; - the additional terms "weekly" and "ad"; and - the gTLD ".com."
+- the WALGREENS Trademark with an additional "a"; and - the gTLD ".com".

 According to prior UDRP panel decisions, it is sufficient that the domain name incorporates the entirety of a trademark, in order to consider the domain name as confusingly similar to that mark for purposes of UDRP standing.